 Unserialization (or unmarshalling) is, somewhat, the opposite idea.
 This process deals with assigning identification memory to assets that do not belong to a group, but still need to be individualized (i.e a stone washed pair of jeans) again constructing an existing object from binary code stored within a memory chip.
 Unserialize asset stand alone.

 In other words, serialization has to do with the engineering of electronic states within a chip (integrated circuit) that capture the unique essence of the object.
 For humans to conceptualize and manipulate these unique states, binary codes represented by numbers are used.
 These numbers you may or may not see on tags, but they have been used in programming.

 Of course, one obvious reason is that serialization permits particulars to be added to or taken from a database in real time and enables data on a particular asset to be retrieved easily.
 Upon comparison of data to tangible asset, it justifies the state of the specific asset.
 Because each asset in an inventory looks the same as its neighbor, it is easy to overlook particular assets.
-Theft, misplacement, transit or mechanical error all might be causes, but, whatever, the missing somehow must be accounted for otherwise inventory and profit will suffer under poor management of goods.
+Theft, misplacement, transit or mechanical error all might be causes.
+Regardless of the cause, the missing asset must be accounted for otherwise inventory and profit will suffer under poor management of goods.